metadoc/metadoc-md/README.md

 ## Usage

-This processor can be run standalone or as a part of a metadoc build process.
+This post-processor can be run standalone or as a part of a metadoc build process.

 To run as a standalone CLI application, the utility must be installed globally:

 `npm install -g @author.io/metadoc-md`

-It can then be run as:
+It can then be used from the command line:

 ```sh
 metadoc-md --source /path/to/metadoc/api.json
 ```

-Alternatively, it can be run as part of a series of metadoc processors.
-In this scenario, the module should be saved as part o the `devDependencies`:
+Alternatively, it metadoc-md can be a part of a series of metadoc post-processors.
+In this scenario, the module should be saved as part of the `devDependencies`:

 `npm install @author.io/metadoc-md --save-dev`

-It can then be used as a part of the metadoc generation process:
+It can then be applied as a piped command to the metadoc generation process:

 ```sh
 metadoc --source ./src --output ./docs --warnskippedevents --warnnocode --ignore ./work/in/progress | metadoc-md